newbeadwork/Campground_Analysis_with_Machine_Learning/README.md

     *Popularity is defined by:
         a.
 Demand (# of reservations/# of campsites)
         b.
-How far in advance reservations are grouped
+How far in advance reservations are grouped (median time from reservation date to start date) - create normal distribution
         c.
-Average number nights in reservations
+How far in advance reservations are booked (minimum time from reservation date to start date) - identify outliers
         d.
-Types of activites
+Average number nights in reservations

 6. Visually connect Nataliia's findings to our final report (Priya)